Kurt Koffka: Personal life

 Kurt Koffka, born March 18, 1886, in Berlin, Germany, was raised by Luis Levy and Emil Koffka.
-His mother listed herself as Protestant despite having a Jewish heritage.
-His father was a lawyer and his younger brother, Friedrich Koffka, went on to become a judge.
-In spite of the prevalence of law in his family, Kurt Koffka decided to pursue science as he was motivated by his maternal uncle who was a biologist.
+His mother listed herself as Protestant despite having Jewish heritage.
+His father was a lawyer, and his younger brother, Friedrich Koffka, went on to become a judge.
+In spite of the prevalence of law in his family, Kurt Koffka decided to pursue science as he was motivated by his maternal uncle, who was a biologist.

 Koffka married Mira Klein, a participant in his experimental research, in 1909, but they later divorced.
 In 1923, he married Elisabeth Ahlgrimm who completed her PhD at Giessen, but they divorced in 1926.
-He remarried Mira until their second divorce in 1928 when he remarried Elisabeth whom he remained married to until his death.
+He remarried Mira until their second divorce in 1928 when he remarried Elisabeth to whom he remained married until his death.
 Koffka was forced to alter his lifestyle after developing a heart condition called Coronary thrombosis.
 However, his condition did not hamper his work ethic as his lecturing and scientific projects occupied his time until he died.
 Koffka died on November 22, 1941, in Northampton, Massachusetts, and left many of his projects unfinished.

 Education

 Kurt Koffka's academic career began at the school of Wilhelmsgymnasium where he attended from 1892 to 1903.
 In 1903, Kurt Koffka traveled to Scotland to study at the University of Edinburgh for a year.
 His time at the University of Edinburgh was crucial as he developed a greater understanding of the English language which was a valuable tool for spreading his message in the future.
 In 1904, he returned to Berlin where he attended the University of Berlin for three years.
 He chose to pursue psychology as he believed the subject matter of psychology was best suited towards his interests.

-While studying at the University of Berlin, Koffka examined his personal colour vision in Willibald Nagel’s physiological laboratory.
+While studying at the University of Berlin, Koffka examined his personal colour vision in Willibald Nagel's physiological laboratory.
 He was interested in visual perception due to his own red-green blindness, which led him to study color vision and after-images.
-This work culminated in Koffka's first publication in 1908 called Untersuchungen an einem protanomalen System [Studies on a protanomalous system].
+This work culminated in Koffka's first publication in 1908 called "Untersuchungen an einem protanomalen System" [Studies on a protanomalous system].
 This paper analyzed different properties of colour including contrast as well as the effect of brightness and wavelengths on colour.
 The figure ground phenomenon was also studied.
 Koffka completed his dissertation called Experimental-Untersuchungen zur Lehre von Rhythmus [Experimental studies on the teaching of rhythm] securing him his Doctor of Philosophy in 1908.
 He worked with Carl Stumpf during the pursuit of his doctorate.